ropensci/rcites/paper/paper.md

 ----- just for background info -----
-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience
-- A clear statement of need that illustrates the purpose of the software
-- A list of key references including a link to the software archive
-- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it

 JOSS welcomes submissions from broadly diverse research areas.
 For this reason, we request that authors include in the paper some sentences that would explain the software functionality and domain of use to a non-specialist reader.
-Your submission should probably be somewhere between 250-1000 words. https://joss.readthedocs.io/en/latest/submitting.html
+Your submission should probably be somewhere between 250-1000 words.

+In addition, your paper should include:

+A list of the authors of the software and their affiliations A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience A clear statement of need that illustrates the purpose of the software A list of key references including a link to the software archive Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it

+https://joss.readthedocs.io/en/latest/submitting.html
 ----- just for background info -----